zozzlethena/docs/pages/tokenomics.md

 ## Whitelisting

-While Velodrome supports permissionless liquidity pool and gauge creation, these can only include _whitelisted_ tokens.
+While Velocimeter supports permissionless liquidity pool and gauge creation, these can only include _whitelisted_ tokens.
 The protocol will launch with an extensive list of pre-whitelisted tokens, including those from partner protocols.